 Experts agree that the single most beneficial diet for the environment is the vegan diet.
 But, not everyone is ready to completely cut out meat and dairy and that’s where the climatarian diet comes into action.
-Even reducing the amount of beef and lamb (two of the most co2 emitting food products) you consume will significantly help the environment.
-Meatless Mondays is a good option to consider if you are plant curious or just looking to reduce your meat intake.
-Veganuary is also around the corner, which is a great opportunity to test out a Vegan diet for a month where you could save up to 620 pounds of harmful carbon dioxide emissions, 913 square feet of forest, and 33,481 gallons of water they also have lots of support, recipe ideas, and recommendations available to help.
+Even reducing the amount of beef and lamb (two of the most co2 emitting food products) you consume will significantly reduce your environmental impact.
+Meatless Mondays is a good option to consider if you are plant curious or just looking to reduce your animal products intake.
+Veganuary is also around the corner, which is a great opportunity to test out a Vegan diet for a month where you could save up to 620 pounds of harmful carbon dioxide emissions, 913 square feet of forest, and 33,481 gallons of water they also have lots of support, recipe ideas, meal plans, and recommendations available to help.

 That’s a very good question, and we have a very good answer.
 In general, the more plant-based foods you choose instead of meat, the better.
-Choose locally grown instead of air-flown foods, avoid food waste, choose seasonal foods and even better, if you can, grow them yourself.
+Choose locally sourced and grown instead of air-flown foods, avoid food waste, choose seasonal foods and even better, if you can, grow seasonal fruits and vegetables yourself.
 Did you know that, on average, you can eat 10 vegan burgers for the same climate cost as an average beef burger!?
 Maybe that’s a good place to start... not that we recommend eating all 10 in one go.